coletiv/puppeteer-pdf/README.md

 # PuppeteerPdf

-This is a wrapper to NodeJS module [puppeteer_pdf](https://www.npmjs.com/package/puppeteer-pdf).
+This is a wrapper to NodeJS module [puppeteer-pdf](https://www.npmjs.com/package/puppeteer-pdf).
 After some attempts to use wkhtmltopdf using [pdf_generator](https://github.com/gutschilla/elixir-pdf-generator), I've decided to use other software to generate PDF and create a wrapper for it.

 ## Puppeteer PDF vs wkhtmltopdf

+I've written a [small blog post](https://medium.com/coletiv-stories/puppeteer-vs-wkhtmltopdf-and-why-i-created-a-new-module-9466eb1db7d1) where I explain my reasons to create this extension.
+Here is the list of pros and cons compared with `pdf_generator` module.

 ### Disadvantage

-* Bigger PDF file size.
+* Bigger PDF file size
 * NodeJS 8+ needed
+* Chromium Browser needed

 ### Advantages

 * Display independent render (for better testing how template will be).
+* Less render issues.

 ## Installation